nerettilab/SIMBA3D/README.md

 simba3d has several tools to aid in summarizing the results collected.

-The <'please-print'> command can be used to get print out specific key data values stored in the results file.
+The <'simba3d-print'> command can be used to get print out specific key data values stored in the results file.

 If the matplotlib module is installed, then simba3d also has a graphical